EndPointCorp/end-point-blog/2021/08/kubernetes.md

 $ kubectl apply -k k8s
 ```

 The `-k` option tells `kubectl apply` to look for a Kustomization within the given directory and use that to build the cluster objects.
-After running it, you should see the familiar output:
+After running it, you should see familiar output:

 ```
 service/vehicle-quotes-db-service created